inveniosoftware/rfcs/rdm/0003-persistent-identifiers.md

 - Internal PIDs are reserved as soon as a deposit record is created.
 - External PIDs are only registered when the deposit record is published.

-A record must be able to explicitly defined which external PIDs should be registered with a default behaviour in case nothing is specified.
+A record must be able to explicitly define which external PIDs should be registered with a default behaviour in case nothing is specified.

 #### Tombstones

-All persistent identifiers must support having a tombstone pages.
+All persistent identifiers must support having tombstone pages.

 ### References